 The Ancora String Quartet is based in Madison, Wisconsin.
 The members’ credentials include degrees from the Indiana University School of Music and the University of Texas-Austin, as well as study at the New England Conservatory and Eastman School of Music.
 Individually, they have attended numerous chamber music festivals and performed across the United States and Europe.

 The four players have well-established individual musical careers as soloists, chamber musicians and orchestral players.
-They perform constantly in Madison and beyond, appearing regularly in such ensembles as the Madison Symphony Orchestra, the Wisconsin Chamber Orchestra, the Madison Bach Musicians, the Wisconsin Baroque Ensemble, and the Bach Collegium of Fort Wayne IN.
+They perform constantly in Madison and beyond, appearing regularly in such ensembles as the Madison Symphony Orchestra, the Wisconsin Chamber Orchestra, the La Crosse Symphony, the Mosaic Chamber Players, the Madison Bach Musicians, the Wisconsin Baroque Ensemble, Sonata à Quattro, and the Bach Collegium of Fort Wayne IN.

 The quartet’s breakthrough 2006-2007 season saw its establishment as String Quartet in Residence at the First Unitarian Society (FUS) of Madison, as well as its first appearance on the ‘Sunday Afternoon Live’ series at the Chazen Art Museum.
 “You guys rock!” proclaimed WPR host Lori Skelton, summing up the response of the overflow crowd.